themoonisacheese/2bored2wait/README.md

 3. It will now ask for your Minecraft email and password.
 If you are using the discord bot you need to add your token.
 Then answer Y or N if you want to save your Minecraft email, password.
 If you answer N you will need to re-enter your Minecraft login information into the console each time you start the program.
 4. Now open a browser and navigate to http://localhost: your port here.
 5. Press the "Start queuing" button.
 The queue position indicator auto-updates, but sometimes it takes a while to start counting (like 1 min).
+6. Once the queue reaches a low number, connect to the Minecraft server at address `localhost`.
-6. After you log off, click the "stop queuing" button.
+7. After you log off, click the "stop queuing" button.
 This is really important, as you will not actually disconnect from 2b2t until you do that.

 # Commands
 All commands can be used through discord or the cli.